 It’s said that one of the main intentions to the movie was ‘to create a film that would be loved by people for a long time’.
 Kore-eda just might have done that…

 I Wish is released on UK DVD and Blu-Ray by Arrow Films on 27 May.
-A collection of his previous films is released by Matchbox Films on 11 February.
+A collection of his previous films is available from Matchbox Films.